noise-lab/networking-intro/assignments/3-bgp.md

 Internet routes are continually changing.
 If you want to see it in action, type an Internet address or "prefix" into the interface at [BGPlay](https://bgplay.massimocandela.com/).

+Why do you think Internet routes continually change?